Well-posedness of a nonlinear shallow water model for an oscillating water column with time-dependent air pressure: Derivation of the model

 \subsection{Fluid equations}

 We consider an incompressible, irrotational, inviscid and homogeneous fluid that interacts with an on-shore oscillating water column device in a shallow water regime.
 This means that characteristic fluid height is small with respect to the characteristic horizontal scale in the longitudinal direction.
-Let us denote by $\zeta(t,x)$ the free surface elevation, which is assumed to be a graph, and by $-h_s$ and $-h_0$ (with $h_s, h_0 >0$) the parametrization of the flat bottom before and after the step, respectively.
-The step is located at $x=0$ with size $s=h_s-h_0>0$.
-The two-dimensional fluid domain is $\Omega(t)= \Omega^-(t)\cup \Omega^+(t)$ where the fluid domain before the step is and the fluid domain after the step is The partially-immersed structure is centered at $x=l_0$, with horizontal length $2r$ and vertical walls located at $x=l_0\pm r$.
-Its presence permits to divide the horizontal projection of the fluid domain into two domains: the \textit{exterior} domain $(-\infty, l_0-r)\cup (l_0+r , l_1)$, where the fluid is not in contact with the structure, and the \textit{interior} domain $(l_0-r,l_0+r)$, where the contact occurs.
+Let us denote by $\zeta(t,x)$ the surface elevation, which is assumed to be a graph, and by $-h_0$ (with $h_0 >0$) the parametrization of the flat bottom.
+The two-dimensional fluid domain is The partially-immersed structure is centered at $x=0$, with horizontal length $2r$ and vertical walls located at $x=\pm r$.
+Its presence permits to divide the horizontal projection of the fluid domain into two domains: the \textit{exterior} domain $(-l, -r)\cup (r , l)$, where the water surface is not in contact with the structure, and the \textit{interior} domain $(-r,r)$, where the contact occurs.
 We denote them by $\mathcal{E}$ and $\mathcal{I}$, respectively.
-We divide the exterior domain into $\mathcal{E}^-=(-\infty,0)$, the subset of $\mathcal{E}$ before the step, and $\mathcal{E}^+=(0,l_0-r)\cup(l_0+r,l_1)$, the subset of $\mathcal{E}$ after the step.
-Furthermore, later in the analysis we will need to distinguish the part of $\mathcal{E}^+$ outside the chamber and inside the chamber.
-Hence we denote by $\mathcal{E}^+_l$ and $\mathcal{E}^+_r$ the subsets $(0,l_0-r)$ and $(l_0+r,l_1)$, respectively.\\ Due to the difference between the fluid heights before and after the step, the horizontal discharge $q(t,x)$ is defined by
+Furthermore, later in the analysis we will need to distinguish the part of $\mathcal{E}$ outside the chamber and inside the chamber.
+Hence we denote by $\mathcal{E}_-$ and $\mathcal{E}_+$ the subsets $(-l,-r)$ and $(r,l)$, respectively.\\ The horizontal discharge $q(t,x)$ is defined by